Tutorial: Debug a plug-in

 For detailed explanation of supporting concepts and technical details see:

-Because the plug-in executes on a remote server, you cannot attach a debugger to the process.
-The plug-in profiler captures a profile of an executing plug-in and allows you to re-play the execution of the plug-in using Visual Studio locally.
+Because the plug-in executes on a remote server, you cannot attach a debugger to the plug-in process.
+The plug-in profiler captures a profile of an executing plug-in and allows you to re-play the execution of the plug-in using Visual Studio on your local computer.

 - If you haven't completed the previous tutorial, you can use the general steps below with a different registered plug-in.